-The Central Board of Indirect Taxes and Customs (CBIC) have issued certain norms for courier import and export of COVID-19 vaccines wide a notification dated December 30, 2020.
-With this notification, CBIC announced the Courier Imports and Exports (Electronic Declaration and Processing) Amendment Regulations, 2020 to facilitate the Import/export of COVID-19 vaccines through courier.
-As per the new regulation Imports of and exports of COVID-19 vaccines has been allowed without any value limitation to ensure speedy clearance and distribution.
+The Central Board of Indirect Taxes and Customs (CBIC) has issued certain norms for courier import and export of COVID-19 vaccines, a notification dated December 30, 2020.
+With this notification, CBIC announced the Courier Imports and Exports (Electronic Declaration and Processing) Amendment Regulations, 2020, to facilitate the Import/export of COVID-19 vaccines through courier.
+As per the new regulation, Imports and exports of COVID-19 vaccines have been allowed without any value limitation to ensure speedy clearance and distribution.

 Courier Imports and Exports (Electronic Declaration and Processing) Amendment Regulations, 2020

-The Central Board of Indirect Taxes and Customs (CBIC) have amended the Courier Imports and Exports (Electronic Declaration and Processing) Regulations, 2010 to facilitate the Import/export of COVID-19 vaccines through courier, at locations where the Express Cargo Clearance System (ECCS) is operational.
+The Central Board of Indirect Taxes and Customs (CBIC) has amended the Courier Imports and Exports (Electronic Declaration and Processing) Regulations, 2010, to facilitate the Import/export of COVID-19 vaccines through courier at locations where the Express Cargo Clearance System (ECCS) is operational.

 Gist of Notification

-COVID-19 has produced unprecedented challenges to Customs and efficient clearance and distribution of vaccines would be a critical requirement in the collective fight against the pandemic, hence the CBIC has eased the norms for import and export of COVID-19 vaccines.
+COVID-19 has produced unprecedented challenges to Customs, and efficient clearance and distribution of vaccines would be critical in the collective fight against the pandemic.
+Hence, the CBIC has eased the norms for importing and exporting COVID-19 vaccines.

-- The export of the durable container including accessories imported about COVID-19 vaccines has also been permitted.
+- The export of the durable container, including accessories imported for COVID-19 vaccines, has also been permitted.

 Condition for Import and Export of Covid-19 Vaccines

-As mentioned above, Import and export of Covid-19 vaccines have been allowed without any value addition.
+As mentioned above, importing and exporting Covid-19 vaccines have been allowed without any value addition.

 - CBIC also allowed temporary importation and re-exportation of durable containers

-- The exporters/importers are requested to ensure compliance with the procedure, including the execution of continuity bond, declaration of the durable containers and accessories as a separate item in the Customs declarations during import and re-export.
+- The exporters/importers are requested to ensure compliance with the procedure, including the execution of continuity bonds and declaration of the durable containers and accessories as separate items in the Customs declarations during import and re-export.

-- Import is also advised to indicate the unique identifier of the containers and accessories during import in the courier Bill of Entry and also at the time of re-export in the courier shipping bill for facilitating custom clearance
+- Import is also advised to indicate the unique identifier of the containers and accessories during import in the courier Bill of Entry and at the time of re-export in the courier shipping bill to facilitate customs clearance.

-- Importers are also advised to indicate the unique identifier of the container and the accessories during import in the Courier Bill of Entry and also at the time of re-export in the Courier Shipping Bill for facilitating custom clearance.
+- Importers are also advised to indicate the unique identifier of the container and the accessories during import in the Courier Bill of Entry and at the time of re-export in the Courier Shipping Bill to facilitate customs clearance.

 Customs Duty exemption on Temporary Import of Durable Containers

-The Central Board of Indirect Taxes and Customs (CBIC) on November 20, 2020, have issued a circular reiterating the conditions for the containers that are eligible for the exemption from the customs duty.
+The Central Board of Indirect Taxes and Customs (CBIC), on November 20, 2020, issued a circular reiterating the conditions for the containers that are eligible for the exemption from customs duty.

 The following conditions need to be satisfied: